-Find other useful organisations and resources to support you with matters relating to paying for care in Northern Ireland.
+Find other useful organisations and resources relating to Enduring power of attorney and controllership in Northern Ireland.

-Paying for social care can be a concern for many people.
-Read about the various ways to pay for social care in Northern Ireland, and the amount someone might be expected to pay.
+Read about the different ways to pay for care in Northern Ireland, and the amount you might be expected to pay.

-Useful organisations and more information on respite care for carers and people with dementia.
+Useful organisations and more information about respite care for carers and people with dementia.

 Respite care can be a big support for you and the person you care for.
 However, it can be difficult to adjust to.